 When it comes to comprehensive fire protection for your business, 24/7 commercial fire alarm monitoring services provide reliable protection when no one is at your business.
 They are also part of the overall code requirements at most occupied locations.
-It is important to know which commercial fire alarm monitoring systems are necessary, and which monitoring requirements apply to your type of business.
+It is important to know which monitoring systems are necessary, and which monitoring requirements apply to your type of business.

 Round-the-clock fire monitoring services ensure 24/7 fire protection.
 First responders are notified immediately and arrive fast, saving lives and potentially many thousands of dollars in property damage.

 According to a ten-year Federal Emergency Management Administration (FEMA) U.S. Fire Administration trend summary (2009-2018), there was an overall 26% increase in nonresidential fires but a 6% decrease in dollars lost.

 Why You Need 24/7 Fire Alarm Monitoring Services in Addition to Other Fire Protection

 At AIE, we are often asked why commercial fire alarm monitoring systems are so important, especially when fire sprinklers, extinguishers, and other life safety systems are in place.
 The simple answer is that dependable, 24/7 fire protection and fire alarm monitoring services cut down on firefighter notification time and speeds up their arrival, saving property and lives.

 When a fire alarm goes off in your restaurant, hotel, school, retail store, or office building, a monitoring device assesses the signal to rule out a false alarm and instantly transmits the emergency to first responders.
 The fire department can be on its way often before a person can call 911 or physically get help, especially when trapped by fire.
 This is why 24/7 monitoring is so important.